Saturday 5 October 2024

 I've been thinking a lot about my favourite singers, bands and songs.
 The Beatles also have a song called Get Back, but that's a story rather than a specific message.
 The Rolling Stones' Satisfaction is a message of defiance, so is Peter Green and Fleetwood Mac's Oh Well.
 Leonard Cohen has wonderful, meaningful lyrics which feel too intimate, too personal to pass on as my choice.
 Bob Dylan has plenty of messages, but somehow songs like Masters of War and Blowin' in the Wind are too pessimistic for me to want to pass them on.

 Then I realised I was going back to where I was, when I began choosing my own music.
 Not the Beatles but to John Lennon and his song, Imagine.
-Yes this song has been derided, even despised for its idealistic, hippie message, but the lyric is more concise and powerful than the Beatles biggest message, which was always, to me, a bit simplistic, All You Need is Love.
+Yes this song has been derided, even despised for its idealistic, hippie message, but the lyric is more concise and powerful than the Beatles biggest message, All You Need is Love, which was always, to me, a bit simplistic,

 "Imagine there's no countries